ieg-dhr/DigiKAR_Projektseminar/README.md

 <hr>

-<hr2>Geocoding process</hr2>
+<hr2><strong>Geocoding process</strong></hr2>

 The collected data refer to biographic events in the careers of several clerics ("Domherren") active in Electoral Mainz.
 The first geocoding attempt (v1) was carried out in QGIS, using the <a href="https://plugins.qgis.org/plugins/mmqgis/">MMQIGS</a> app and the <strong>Open Street Map / Nominatim</strong> web service for geodata.
 For 371 place names in the input file, the geocoding API found 1641 results, thus attributing alternatives to several non-unique place names.

-View raw file: <a href="./GeoJSON%20layers/Domherren_v1_new.geojson">Domherren_v1.geojson</a>

 This issue generally occurs when geocoding European towns which have "colonial twins" in North America, South Africa or Australia.

+View raw file of 1st geocoding attempt: <a href="./GeoJSON%20layers/Domherren_v1_new.geojson">Domherren_v1.geojson</a>

+For the second geocoding trial, the input data therefore needed to be enriched and cleaned.
+In order to improve the automated place-matching, a separate table column named "modern_region" was introduced to specify in which modern countries (e.g. Germany and France) the places ought to be located.
+In cases where the country was not immediately clear, "Europe" was added to at least exclude overseas locations.

+Moreover, the four date columns (before, after, start, end) specifying the time-frame of events were merged into one "display date" column in order to make creating a chronologically categorised map easier.
+The more detailed date information, however, has been kept for display in the map labels.

+The updated data table in CSV format can be viewed and downloaded here:

+The geocoded table in GeoJSON format (v2) is available here:

+The first static map based on this GeoJSON file shows each cleric's biographically relevant places in a different colour: